The “one-size-fits-all” approach must be abandoned at the workplace for mental wellbeing

 Be respectful to each team member

 Respect is one of the most overlooked factors in promoting team mental health.
 It's a simple concept that often gets ignored during times of stress and conflict.
 It can have a significant impact on a team member's mental health, especially when leadership is disrespectful.
 Respect should be not only encouraged, but also incorporated into a company's human resource code of conduct.
-Respecting all team members, regardless of their position in the organizational ladder, is critical.
+Respecting all team members, regardless of their position in the organisational ladder, is critical.

 Communicate frequently and consistently